Owner-authorized agents

 Yes.
 You can grant direct booking scopes later.
 Those agents still pass through owner rules, meeting class priority, idempotency, and audit logging.

-Connect Google Calendar, register an agent, and grant autonomy one permission at a time.
+Connect Google Calendar, register an agent, publish public links, and grant autonomy one permission at a time.